sk-cro/qa-test-plan-automation/QUICK_START.md

 ## ✨ You're All Set!

 Your QA automation is live!
-Every time a ticket moves to "Ready for QA", a test plan sheet will be automatically created and linked in Jira.
+Every time a ticket moves to "Selected For Development", a test plan sheet will be automatically created and linked in Jira.

 **GitHub**: https://github.com/sk-cro/qa-test-plan-automation
 **Railway**: https://railway.app (your dashboard)